-(a) No Subdivision, , Master Development Plan, Development Plat, change in zoning, Planned Unit Development submission, or building permit application shall be approved unless a traffic impact analysis (TIA) or peak hour trip PHT generation form is completed by the applicant and approved by the City of Boerne as provided for in this ordinance.
-A traffic impact analysis (TIA) or a PHT generation form shall be performed by the property owner (or its agent) according to the format established in the most recent City of Boerne Transportation Criteria Manual (TCM).
+(a) Traffic Impact Analysis (TIA).- No Subdivision, Master Development Plan, Development Plat, change in zoning, Planned Unit Development submission, Petition for Annexation, City Council approval of a use as required by the City of Boerne Zoning Ordinance or building permit application shall be approved unless a traffic impact analysis (TIA) or peak hour trip PHT generation form is completed by the applicant and approved by the City of Boerne as provided for in this ordinance.
+A traffic impact analysis (TIA) or a PHT generation form shall be performed by the property owner (or its agent) according to the format established in Appendix "A" the most recent City of Boerne Transportation Criteria Manual (TCM).
 The type of submittal shall be based upon the number of peak hour trips (PHT) generated by the proposed development, as set forth in Table 1.